Germany and Italy align on EU policy, Britain set for showdown

-BRUSSELS (Reuters) - Britain’s slender hopes of securing Italian support in its campaign to stop Jean-Claude Juncker becoming European Commission president crumbled on Wednesday when Germany offered Rome a gentler interpretation of EU budget rules.
+BRUSSELS (Reuters) - Britain’s slender hopes of securing Italy’s support in its bid to stop Jean-Claude Juncker becoming European Commission president crumbled on Wednesday when Germany offered Rome a gentler interpretation of EU budget rules.

-Chancellor Angela Merkel acknowledged that a European Union pact that sets limits on government deficits should be applied flexibly to promote economic growth.
-This gesture to the wishes of Italian Prime Minister Matteo Renzi all but ensures he will back Juncker’s nomination at a summit on Friday.
+Chancellor Angela Merkel’s acknowledgement that European Union deficit curbs should be applied flexibly to promote growth was a gesture to Italian Prime Minister Matteo Renzi, all but ensuring he backs Juncker’s nomination at a summit on Friday.

 “The German government agrees that the Stability and Growth Pact offers excellent conditions for (promoting growth and competitiveness), with clear guard rails and limits on the one hand and a lot of instruments allowing flexibility on the other,” Merkel told Germany’s lower house of parliament.